navi-04/Issue-change-log/issue-change-log-cui/documentation/05-features-capabilities.md

 # Features and Capabilities

-This document provides a comprehensive overview of all features and capabilities of the Issue Change Log app.
+This document provides a comprehensive overview of all features and capabilities of the Advanced Work Item log app.

 ## Core Features